Designer225/ConditionalAssemblyLoader/README.md

 The goal is to allow users to isolate code that would otherwise change from version to version and reference version-specific code via dependency injection.

+For more details, see the README.md inside the `ConditionalAssemblyLoader` folder.